Skip to main content

 The Aperitivo Hour Is Sacred

-Córdoba's bar circuit works best when built around the city's natural social rhythm: aperitivo at a traditional taberna from 19:00–21:00, then dinner, then cocktails from 22:00 onwards.
-The traditional bodegas — Bodega Guzmán, Taberna San Miguel, Vinoteca Ordóñez — are strictly aperitivo and early evening addresses; Distrito Cocktail Bar and Pub Glam belong to the post-dinner hours.
+Córdoba's bar circuit works best when built around the city's natural social rhythm: aperitivo at a traditional taberna from 19:00 to 21:00, then dinner, then cocktails from 22:00 onwards.
+The traditional bodegas (Bodega Guzmán, Taberna San Miguel, Vinoteca Ordóñez) are strictly aperitivo and early evening addresses; Distrito Cocktail Bar belongs to the post-dinner hours.
 For a single evening covering Córdoba's bar range, start at Bodega Guzmán for a chilled fino, walk to Vinoteca Ordóñez or Jugo Vinos Vivos for serious wine, and finish at Distrito for cocktails.
-The Balcón de Córdoba rooftop closes at 23:00 — plan that visit as a sunset aperitivo rather than a late-night stop.
+The Balcón de Córdoba rooftop closes at 23:00, so plan that visit as a sunset aperitivo rather than a late-night stop.

 What time do bars in Córdoba open and close?

 Traditional tabernas open from 13:00 for the lunch aperitivo and again from 19:00.
-Cocktail bars typically open from 20:00–21:00 with the room filling after 22:00.
+Cocktail bars typically open from 20:00 to 21:00 with the room filling after 22:00.
 Most bars close between midnight and 2am on weekdays; 3am or later on weekends.
 Sunday nights are generally quiet.

 What do locals drink at bars in Córdoba?

-The default aperitivo drink is Montilla-Moriles fino, served ice-cold in a small tulip glass — not Sherry, which is from Jerez.
-Vermouth (vermut) from the barrel is popular before lunch.
-Beer is common (usually Cruzcampo, the local Seville lager).
+The default aperitivo drink is Montilla-Moriles fino, served ice-cold in a small tulip glass.
+It is not Sherry: Sherry comes from Jerez, 200 kilometres away.
+Vermouth from the barrel is popular before lunch.
+Beer is common, usually Cruzcampo.
 Younger crowds shift to gin tonics and cocktails after dinner.

 Are there craft beer bars in Córdoba?